Coralap/four_is_ten_solver/README.md

-its a 4=10 solver faster than yohlimem's
+its a 4=10 solver slower than yohlimem's